stevemao/uncomment-it/README.md

 **NOTE**: This is using regex and therefore is pretty fragile.
 Created for simplicity and perf reasons.
 Read more at https://github.com/sindresorhus/comment-regex/issues/1.

-**HINT**: In order to make it work properly adjusting some space around the comments might help.
+**HINT**: In order to make it work properly, adjusting some space around the comments might help.

 ## Install